vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_000_preface.md

 In recent years the gap between developers and system administrators has been fortunately reduced in various ways, all under the umbrella of the devops philosophy, so this book will be useful to those developers that have to start getting in touch with the "bare metal".
 These developers might find in the book a gradual learning curve and a quick reference for the most common commands of a Unix environment.

-On the other hand, there are people (like the author of this book) who are interested in the low-level side of applications development, and want to pursue a career as system administrators or architects.
+On the other hand, there are people (like the author of this book) who are interested in the low-level side of applications development and want to pursue a career as system administrators or architects.
 For these people, this book can be a good starting point, where they can be introduced to tools and concepts they will use every single day.
-They will probably soon feel the need of something more complete and deeper, and there are tons of books and resources that can quench the thirst for TODO knowledge, but I hope they will enjoy the first steps that they will move together with me.
+They will probably soon feel the need of something more complete and deeper, and there are tons of books and resources that can quench the thirst for knowledge, but I hope they will enjoy the first steps that they will move together with me.

 ## Why this book exists

 When I decided to write this book I was working on a series of short workshops for my junior colleagues.
 I hadn't worked with juniors for many years, and while I was perfectly conscious that some people didn't grow up with a command line, practically speaking I was assuming that they knew what I did, which is probably a mistake that many advanced programmers make.

-So, I decided to run some sessions in which we discovered together the bash shell, starting from the simplest commands up to some proper scripting.
+So, I decided to run some sessions in which we discovered the bash shell, starting from the simplest commands up to some proper scripting.
 I was rewarded (and I still am) by a lot of satisfied smiles when they finally got the right sequence of pipes or when they discovered regular expressions.
 From those sessions, and from the notes that I wrote to prepare them, I had the idea of a book that could be easily followed, maybe in one's spare time, as nowadays it's always very complex for people to find time to study big tomes.

 I usually avoid trying to be funny when writing or speaking in English; it's not my native language, so I lack the vocabulary and the comedic timing.
 But a thing that I learned many years ago is that a laugh helps people to remember what was said, so this time I decided to try with a light-hearted approach.
 I hope this will ease the read and make your journey into the Unix world more comfortable.

 If it doesn't work, I apologise in advance. you can always go and get some ancient tome of dark magic like "The Unix Bible".
 I'm pretty sure you will remember for years the moment in which you'll manage to conjure some sort of multi-tentacular Lovecraftian horror, but I'm not sure this will have a significant impact on your career.
-If we exclude the fact that it will probably put an end to it, obviously.
+If we exclude the fact that it will probably put an end to it.

 ## Why you should read this book